-The Kenmore 81614 has some nice features, including a lot of onboard tool storage, but when we compared it with other canister vacuum cleaners, the general cleaning capability was not all that strong.
+The Kenmore 81614 has some nice features, including a lot of onboard tool storage, but when we compared it with other vacuum cleaners for home use, the general cleaning capability was not all that strong.
 This vacuum canister removed all of our test messes, but it took more passes than others to accomplish that, in most cases.
 For a unit with more suction, consider the Oreck Venture.

 We spread the same amount of flour, kitty litter and sawdust on different types of flooring, including medium- and low-pile carpeting, to see how easily and quickly each of our small canister vacuum cleaners could clean.
 This Kenmore model really struggled on hardwood flooring and wasn't that great on carpeting either.
 Eventually it got rid of every mess except for the flour on the hardwood.
 There were traces of the flour even after going over it many different times with this unit.